-- a cash flow statement and related notes; - disclosures in respect of transactions with National Grid plc and its wholly owned subsidiaries; - disclosures in respect of capital management; - the effects of new but not yet effective IFRS standards.
+- a cash flow statement and related notes; - disclosures in respect of transactions with National Grid plc and its wholly owned subsidiaries; - disclosures in respect of capital management; - · disclosures in respect of OECD Pillar Two model rules; and - the effects of new but not yet effective IFRS standards.

-There are no amendments to accounting standards, or IFRIC interpretations that are effective for the year ended 31 March 2023 that have a material impact on the Company's financial statements.
+There are no amendments to accounting standards, or IFRIC interpretations that are effective for the year ended 31 March 2024 that have a material impact on the Company's financial statements.